 -One part I often see missing from human-animal comparisons is that animal welfare work prevents very extreme types suffering that would be classified as torture in human contexts.
 If I were to choose between extending a human life for 50 years versus preventing a person from suffering for one full year in a wire coffin, I would choose the latter.
 Similarly choosing between preventing 20.000 years of non-stop chicken torture vs. saving a human life is a lot different from saving the lives of 20.000 chickens versus saving the life of a human being.
 I think $5000 is currently able to fund alleviating 40000 years of chicken suffering by about half.

 -Animals suffer from acts of deliberate violence.
-If acts of violence are also axiologically bad in themselves than there are more reasons to prevent violence than prevent deaths due to neglect.
+If acts of violence are also axiologically bad in themselves then there are more reasons to prevent violence than prevent deaths due to neglect.
 I don't endorse this position but I think it is aligned with folk ethics.
 People are willing to spend much more on preventing murders than preventing deaths due to natural causes.

 -In animal welfare CEAs, it's often assumed that advocacy speeds up eventual progress by 10 years.
 I think that's a bit short.
 Here's one data point from France: